IndigoUnited/node-couchdb-iterator/README.md

 });
 ```

-The `couchdbAddr` argument must be connection string with protocol, host, port and database path (e.g.: http://localhost:5984/my-db') or a [nano](https://www.npmjs.com/package/nano) instance.
-The `view` argument is a string in the form of `designdoc/view` (e.g.: app/byUser); if omitted, all rows from the database will iterated.
+The `couchdbAddr` argument must be connection string with protocol, host, port and database path (e.g.: http://localhost:5984/my-db) or a [nano](https://www.npmjs.com/package/nano) instance.
+The `view` argument is a string in the form of `designdoc/view` (e.g.: app/byUser).

 Available options: